 1. Targeted Consumer Base

 You’re able to specifically target a tailored consumer base.
-By being the retailer, you can personally select the the channels that are most likely to reach customers who need and want your product.
-This may be a brick and mortar shop, or an online presence instead of, or in addition to, your physical shop.
+By being the retailer, you can personally select the marketing channels that are most likely to reach customers who need and want your product.
+You can also choose the best type of store for your needs – a brick and mortar shop, an online store, or both.

 The important thing here is to ensure you’re reporting on these sales channels, so that you can make changes quickly if needed.
 Maybe there are a particular brand of products that are selling well on Amazon, whereas your website is the go-to place for every other brand?
 Or is there a particular type of product selling well on eBay versus your own brick and mortar store?
 However you decide to slice and dice your reporting, use the analysis to your benefit, get your products on the best channels and go where your shoppers are.